izzymg/fantasy/README.md

 GET    | /bans                              | Returns your IP bans
 POST   | /bans/:board/:post                 | Bans poster of :post from board

+## Unit Testing

+Run sql/testBoard.sql (warning, this will delete the board /test/ and all posts on it, then recreate it)

+`npm run test`

 ## License

 GPL-V3.0.
 Do what you want with this - it's specifically purposed towards my personal needs so forking and editing is a good idea.